 An experienced trucking accident lawyer would determine with the aid of experts if a truck of that size could have stopped within that 3.5 seconds of braking.
 If not, what speed should the truck have been going when it struck the bicyclist if the brakes were applied on time.
 Here is a handy calculator that will give you an approximate vehicle stopping distance at certain speeds.

 Additionally, I’d like to know what hours the manifest of the trucker indicated he had worked.
-There are very stringent Federal regulations that determine the maximum time a trucker can drive and that require certain rest times between driving.
+There are very stringent Federal regulations that determine the maximum time a trucker can drive and that requires certain rest times between driving.
 Many trucking accidents are caused by driver fatigue, but only an experienced trucking accident attorney can uncover these violations.

 After a full investigation, it could be that the accident was the sole result of the bicycle driver’s negligence.
 More common, however, is the situation where both the bicyclist and the truck driver are comparatively negligent.
 Never assume from the newspaper accounts or from a police report that the conclusions drawn are the correct ones.